 Real Estate Services acquires lease space from the private sector for all state agencies, boards, and commissions.
 Currently RES has approximately 1,300 leases located throughout the state covering approximately 10 million square feet of space.
 These leases are primarily for office space, however they also cover other kinds of space, such as warehouse, storage, classroom and retail.

-Space requirements exceeding 5,000 square feet
+Space requirements over 5,000 square feet

 Real Estate Services advertises in local newspapers and posts the entire solicitation requirements on its Internet site - Current Solicitations for Leased Space.
 Interested parties are required to submit a written proposal as specified in the solicitation.
 Proposals are evaluated by a project team consisting of RES representative and client agency staff.
 A RES Leasing Agent then enters into negotiations to lease space from the highest ranked proposer.

-Space requirements of 5,000 square feet and smaller
+Space requirements under 5,000 square feet

 State Lease Agreement